madcato/madcato.github.io/_posts/2020-05-20-advanced-ruby-5.markdown

 # Advance Ruby: metaclasses

 Each object in Ruby has a hidden class.
-Evan classes in Ruby, that are also object, have a hidden class associated.
+Even classes in Ruby, that are also objects, have a hidden class associated.

 ```ruby
 class Person